 - ICBA opposes increasing the civil monetary penalties for noncompliance with the mandatory purchase requirement until all maps are accurate and up-to-date.

 - ICBA supports increasing the size of the risk pool to provide more risk diversity and increase premium revenue to the program.

 Congress created the National Flood Insurance Program (NFIP) in 1968 to help property owners protect themselves financially from the risk of flooding at a time when flood insurance was not readily available in the private market.
 The NFIP sells flood insurance to homeowners, renters, and business owners, at subsidized rates, in participating communities that agree to adopt and enforce ordinances that meet or exceed Federal Emergency Management Agency (FEMA) requirements to reduce the risk of flooding.
 Homes and businesses located in Special Flood Hazard Areas and secured by federally-backed loans are required to maintain flood insurance on the property.
 This mandate is enforced by the lenders and their federal regulators.

-Over the past 12 years, devastating hurricanes have driven the National Flood Insurance Program into insolvency.
-The NFIP currently has a deficit of $30 billion with no prospect of paying off its debt.
+Since 2005, devastating hurricanes have driven the National Flood Insurance Program into insolvency.
 Recognizing that changes were needed, Congress reauthorized the NFIP in 2012, via the Biggert-Waters Flood Insurance Reform Act, making significant changes to the premium structure.

 Shortly after its passage into law, concerns surfaced that Biggert-Waters would cause certain properties to be subject to skyrocketing premium increases, which would have been triggered by a new flood map or by a transfer of ownership.
 ICBA supported the 2014 Homeowner Flood Insurance Affordability Act, which amended Biggert-Waters in order to provide immediate relief for policyholders.